schism-dev/schism/docs/getting-started/grid-generation.md

-UG modelling starts with grid generation, and the latter is often an **iterative** process.
+UG (unstructured grid) modelling starts with grid generation, and the latter is often an **iterative** process.
 Here lies the greatest strength and challenges of using an UG model like SCHISM.
 Fortunately the gridgen tools have come a long way since 2000s and at the moment we are routinely generating large UGs with millions of nodes and ever higher resolution, all within a few hours (after the Digital Elevation Model (DEM) has been assembled).